PHP: Variables and concatenation

 and $intro

-Remember that you can create a string that would only contain the control sequence
+Remember that you can create a string containing only the escape sequence \n

 .